eduardoboucas/buildtimes/_posts/2015-06-07-include-media-v1-3-released.markdown

 }
 {% endhighlight %}

+Hugo initially wrote about this on [his SitePoint article](http://www.sitepoint.com/breakpoints-tweakpoints-sass/) and now it's available on include-media.

 ## Ligatured operators

 This might seem a small one, but it follows the library's key principle of a clean and natural syntax.
 As of v1.3, the `<=` and `>=` operators can be replaced by the `≤` and `≥` operators.